How to get started using Xamarin.Android to develop apps for the latest version of Android.

 avdmanager tool to create virtual devices for Android

-To use the Xamarin Android Device Manager to create and manage virtual devices, see Xamarin Android Device Manager.
-To create virtual devices without the Xamarin Android Emulator Manager, follow the steps in the next section.
+To use the Android Device Manager to create and manage virtual devices, see Managing Virtual Devices with the Android Device Manager.
+To create virtual devices without the Android Device Manager, follow the steps in the next section.

 Creating Virtual Devices Using avdmanager